dirkriehle/wahlzeit/README.txt

 4. Download and compile Wahlzeit

-	Check out the codebase from wahlzeit.sourceforge.net into your Eclipse environment
+	Check out the source code from https://github.com/dirkriehle/wahlzeit.git into your Eclipse environment

 5. On a command line, populate the database: